OXID-eSales/mobile_theme/README.md

 ### Bugs and Issues

 If you experience any bugs or issues, please report them in the section **Module Mobile theme** of https://bugs.oxid-esales.com.

-### License

-OXID eSales Mobile Theme extension is free software: you can redistribute and/or modify it under the terms of the GNU General Public License as published by Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-OXID eSales Mobile Theme extension is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with OXID eSales Mobile Theme extension.
-If not, see <http://www.gnu.org/licenses/>.